Republicans attack Manhattan District Attorney Bragg amid Trump investigation

 New York Congressman Jerry Nadler pushed back on Republican’s claims.

-“Under the leadership of Mayor Adams and District Attorney Bragg, over the last year crime in Manhattan has dropped in nearly every major category — including murders down 14%,” Rep. Jerry Nadler (D- NY) said.
+“Under the leadership of Mayor Adams and District Attorney Bragg, over the last year crime in Manhattan has dropped in nearly every major category — including murders down 14%,” Nadler said.

 Nadler said the hearing was an attempt to intimidate Bragg because he’s leading the team that’s prosecuting former President Donald Trump in a hush money case.